alphagov/accessible-autocomplete/README.md

 Type: `PropTypes.string`

-Specify a string to prefill the typeahead with.
+Specify a string to prefill the autocomplete with.

 #### `displayMenu` (default: `'inline'`)